R2 Marine Dr: History

 According to phase one of the Mayors' Council 10-Year Vision, the plan was to have the route operate as a B-Line between Dundarave in West Vancouver and Phibbs Exchange via Park Royal.
 In March 2019, after opposition from West Vancouver residents, the city of West Vancouver decided that the western terminus of the route would be at Park Royal instead of Dundarave.

-In July 2019, the proposed new B-Line routes in phase one of the Mayors’ Council 10-Year Vision were re-branded to RapidBus.
+In July 2019, the proposed new B-Line routes in phase one of the Mayors' Council 10-Year Vision were re-branded to RapidBus.

 Construction delays became prevalent in September 2019.
 As a result, the service did not make its debut in January 2020 along with the other RapidBus routes.
 Instead, the route started service in the second quarter of 2020.

 The service began operations on April 6, 2020, as part of TransLink's Spring 2020 service changes.
 The route replaced route 239 between Phibbs Exchange and Park Royal, with local service being maintained through the use of other routes.

+In 2027, the route will be extended to Metrotown Station in Burnaby.